 If you can't decide between painting and drawing, ask yourself: why choose?
 This mixed-media project combines the best of watercolors and colored pencils for the prettiest blooms.

 We're way into the new craze called quilling.
 "Craze" is an unlikely word to describe a craft that dates back to the Renaissance, but whatever — it's trending.

 You might think that drawing is like touching your tongue to your nose: Some people can do it and some people can’t.
 But that’s actually not true.
 Drawing is more like driving: The more you practice, the better you get.

 Picture this: crowds of strangers eyeing your artwork and wanting to buy a piece or a whole collection for themselves.

 Acrylic and watercolor might seem to live in two completely different universes.
 After all, the two mediums result in dramatically different looks.
 Acrylics deliver a flat, opaque, almost plastic-like finish.
 Watercolors, on the other hand, create a luminous look, full of tonal variations, depending on the amount of water used.

-Watercolor pencils look like regular colored pencils, and you pretty much use them the same way.
-But add water to your drawing and something incredible happens: You've got watercolor art.
+Watercolor pencils look like regular colored pencils, and you pretty much use them the same way... with one exception.
+When you add water to your drawing, something incredible happens: you've suddenly got watercolor art.